NotHavocc/animplayer32/README.md

 ## Setup

 ### Before flash
+If using PlatformIO, go to platformio.ini and change the TFT_eSPI display settings.
 At the beginning of the code in the .ino file there is a special section where you can toggle different debug/optimisation settings.
 As of now they are:
 ```
 SETTINGS FOR DEBUGGING AND GENERAL OPTIMIZATION